skyprince999/Project_Samsung/CodeBook.md

 26 timeBodyGyroscopeStdDeviationZ [-1 to +1] Time of  Body Gyroscope Standard Deviation along the Z-axis

-27 timeBodyGyroscopeJerkMeanX [-1 to +1] Time of  Body GyroscopeJerk Mean along the X-axis
+27 timeBodyGyroscopeJerkMeanX [-1 to +1] Time of  Body Gyroscope Jerk Mean along the X-axis

-28 timeBodyGyroscopeJerkMeanY [-1 to +1] Time of  Body GyroscopeJerk Mean along the Y-axis
+28 timeBodyGyroscopeJerkMeanY [-1 to +1] Time of  Body Gyroscope Jerk Mean along the Y-axis

-29 timeBodyGyroscopeJerkMeanZ [-1 to +1] Time of  Body GyroscopeJerk Mean along the Z-axis
+29 timeBodyGyroscopeJerkMeanZ [-1 to +1] Time of  Body Gyroscope Jerk Mean along the Z-axis

-30 timeBodyGyroscopeJerkStdDeviationX [-1 to +1] Time of  Body GyroscopeJerk Standard Deviation along the X-axis
+30 timeBodyGyroscopeJerkStdDeviationX [-1 to +1] Time of  Body Gyroscope Jerk Standard Deviation along the X-axis

-31 timeBodyGyroscopeJerkStdDeviationY [-1 to +1] Time of  Body GyroscopeJerk Standard Deviation along the Y-axis
+31 timeBodyGyroscopeJerkStdDeviationY [-1 to +1] Time of  Body Gyroscope Jerk Standard Deviation along the Y-axis

-32 timeBodyGyroscopeJerkStdDeviationZ [-1 to +1] Time of  Body GyroscopeJerk Standard Deviation along the Z-axis
+32 timeBodyGyroscopeJerkStdDeviationZ [-1 to +1] Time of  Body Gyroscope Jerk Standard Deviation along the Z-axis

-33 timeBodyAccelerationMagnitudeMean [-1 to +1] Time of  Body AccelerationMagnitude Mean
+33 timeBodyAccelerationMagnitudeMean [-1 to +1] Time of  Body Acceleration Magnitude Mean

 34 timeBodyAccelerationMagnitudeStdDeviation [-1 to +1] Time of  Body AccelerationMagnitude Standard Deviation

-35 timeGravityAccelerationMagnitudeMean [-1 to +1] Time of  Gravity AccelerationMagnitude Mean
+35 timeGravityAccelerationMagnitudeMean [-1 to +1] Time of  Gravity Acceleration Magnitude Mean

-36 timeGravityAccelerationMagnitudeStdDeviation [-1 to +1] Time of  Gravity AccelerationMagnitude Standard Deviation
+36 timeGravityAccelerationMagnitudeStdDeviation [-1 to +1] Time of  Gravity Acceleration Magnitude Standard Deviation

-37 timeBodyAccelerationJerkMagnitudeMean [-1 to +1] Time of  Body AccelerationJerkMagnitude Mean
+37 timeBodyAccelerationJerkMagnitudeMean [-1 to +1] Time of  Body Acceleration JerkMagnitude Mean

-38 timeBodyAccelerationJerkMagnitudeStdDeviation [-1 to +1] Time of  Body AccelerationJerkMagnitude Standard Deviation
+38 timeBodyAccelerationJerkMagnitudeStdDeviation [-1 to +1] Time of  Body Acceleration Jerk Magnitude Standard Deviation

-39 timeBodyGyroscopeMagnitudeMean [-1 to +1] Time of  Body GyroscopeMagnitude Mean
+39 timeBodyGyroscopeMagnitudeMean [-1 to +1] Time of  Body Gyroscope Magnitude Mean

-40 timeBodyGyroscopeMagnitudeStdDeviation [-1 to +1] Time of  Body GyroscopeMagnitude Standard Deviation
+40 timeBodyGyroscopeMagnitudeStdDeviation [-1 to +1] Time of  Body Gyroscope Magnitude Standard Deviation

-41 timeBodyGyroscopeJerkMagnitudeMean [-1 to +1] Time of  Body GyroscopeJerkMagnitude Mean
+41 timeBodyGyroscopeJerkMagnitudeMean [-1 to +1] Time of  Body Gyroscope Jerk Magnitude Mean

-42 timeBodyGyroscopeJerkMagnitudeStdDeviation [-1 to +1] Time of  Body GyroscopeJerkMagnitude Standard Deviation
+42 timeBodyGyroscopeJerkMagnitudeStdDeviation [-1 to +1] Time of  Body Gyroscope Jerk Magnitude Standard Deviation

 43 freqBodyAccelerationMeanX [-1 to +1] Frequency of  Body Acceleration Mean along the X-axis